Cheyenne Jackson shares touching tribute to 9/11 hero Mark Bingham

 Many thanked Jackson for remembering Bingham.

 “Aside from my personal connections to a few human souls lost that day… Mark is one of my favorites.
 He is such a hero to me,” said one.
-“Also Proof that no matter how the world treats you for being who you were born to be, you can still stand in your goodness, retain your integrity and your humanity.
+“Also proof that no matter how the world treats you for being who you were born to be, you can still stand in your goodness, retain your integrity and your humanity.
 Thank you Mark!”

 “Met Mark at a July 4th party two months before 9/11.
 What a sweetheart. 💔” said another.